 First of 3 more storms hits California as drought retreats

-A 72-inch deep sinkhole is seen Wednesday, Jan.
+The city council of Orinda declared a State of Emergency Tuesday night because of a large sinkhole caused by last week's wet weather, which ruptured two ... .
+Contractors survey a 72-inch sinkhole Wednesday, Jan.
 18, 2017, in Orinda, Calif.
-The city council of Orinda declared a State of Emergency Tuesday night because of a large sinkhole caused by last week's wet weather, which ruptured two sewer lines.

 Comments